IIIIllllIIIIllllIIIIllllIIIIllllIIIIll/documentation/source/ethers.js/source/api-wallet.rst

     If *message* is a string, it is converted to UTF-8 bytes, otherwise it is preserved as a binary representation of the :ref:`Arrayish <arrayish>` data.

+    Note that this function also does digest computation and hence appends a prefix; to skip this, use the low-level SigningKey API instead.

 :sup:`object` . sendTransaction ( transaction ) |nbsp| :sup:`=>` |nbsp| :sup:`Promise<TransactionResponse>`
     Sends the *transaction* (see :ref:`Transaction Requests <transaction-request>`) to